hashicorp/terraform/website/source/docs/providers/vsphere/index.html.markdown

   be specified with the `VSPHERE_USER` environment variable.
 * `password` - (Required) This is the password for vSphere API operations.
 Can also be specified with the `VSPHERE_PASSWORD` environment variable.
-* `vcenter_server` - (Required) This is the vCenter server name for vSphere API operations.
-Can also be specified with the `VSPHERE_VCENTER` environment variable.
+* `vsphere_server` - (Required) This is the vCenter server name for vSphere API operations.
+Can also be specified with the `VSPHERE_SERVER` environment variable.